nzrunner/home-assistant/docs/git-guide.md

 <!-- CONTRIBUTING -->
 ## Contributing

+Thank you for investing your time in contributing to our project!
+Any contribution you make will be reflected on [https://github.com/nzrunner/home-assistant](https://github.com/nzrunner/home-assistant) :sparkles:.

+Read our [Code of Conduct](./CODE_OF_CONDUCT.md) to keep our community approachable and respectable.

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 Don't forget to give the project a star!
 Thanks again!

 1. Fork the Project